ysugimoto/falco/docs/simulator.md

 And the the debugger TUI accepts function keys to step execution:

-- `F7`: resume execution to the next annotation comment
+- `F7` : resume execution to the next annotation comment
-- `F8`: step in
+- `F8` : step in
-- `F9`: step over
+- `F9` : step over
 - `F10`: step out

-And you can type other keys to investigate some variables in debugger shell.
+And you can type other keys to dump the variable in debugger shell.

 [screenshot]